bootlin/elixir/README.md

 It will then generate the other two variables upon calling the query command.
-For now, three projects are hard-coded into the shell script (to handle version grouping and display): Linux, U-Boot, Busybox and Zephyr.
+For now, three projects are hard-coded into the shell script (to handle version grouping and display): Linux, U-Boot, Busybox, Musl and Zephyr.

 Here is an example configuration for Apache: